rejus-b/Vectorised-Large-Float-Arithmetic/README.md

 Ensure you have these installed beforehand, other versions have not been tested for compatability.

-Since this library aims to use AVX instructions, ensure you have a compatible processor with at least AVX2, some code will require AVX512.
+Since this library aims to use AVX instructions, ensure you have a compatible processor with at least AVX2, some code will require AVX512, the code is also built with the assumption that you have a 64-bit processor.